-Working with an experienced workers’ compensation attorney can help you answer questions like these.
-When you work with Ken Kieklak, Attorney at Law you can rest assured that he is dedicated to fighting for you.
+Working with an experienced Workers’ Compensation attorney can help you answer questions like these.
+When you work with Ken Kieklak, Attorney at Law, you can rest assured that he is dedicated to fighting for you.
 If you were injured on the job, call our office at (479) 316-0438 to schedule a free appointment to review a workers’ compensation claim or filing a personal injury lawsuit.

-Who is Covered by Workers’ Compensation in Arkansas?
+Who is Covered by Workers’ Compensation in Sebastian County, AR?

 Workers’ compensation programs, like the one in Arkansas, typically provides benefits for medical expenses, rehabilitation expenses, and lost wages.
 Compensation for medical services may include: